 - Hybrid – This one is not so much a pattern as a combination of other patterns.

-This is probably the most common type of integration for SaaS apps.
+Event-driven integrations are probably the most common type of integration for SaaS apps.
 When an event occurs in a source system (for example, a customer record is updated in CRM or an invoice is paid in POS), data about the event is sent to a destination system.

 This data is generally sent via a webhook.
 A webhook is an event-triggered request to an app (the third-party app for an import integration or your app for an export integration).
 The payload is the data sent by the webhook to the destination system.